 Arizona Revised Statutes requires community college districts to prepare an annual budgeted expenditure limitation report and annual financial statements.
 The Auditor General or a certified public accountant must audit these documents on an annual basis.
-For the 2015-16 year the statements are audited by the Office of the Auditor General for the State of Arizona.
-The auditors have provided the District with an unqualified opinion meaning they believe the financial statements to be fairly and appropriately presented.
+For the 2016-17 year, the statements are audited by Snyder & Butler, CPAs, PLLC with offices in Gilbert, Arizona.
+The auditors have provided the District with an unmodified opinion meaning they believe the financial statements to be fairly and appropriately presented.